 Instant Pot Pulled Pork Recipe:

 TO MAKE THIS RECIPE IN A SLOW COOKER: Place the pork pieces in the bowl of a slow cooker.
 Poor in the dry rub and then toss the meat to thoroughly coat in the rub.
 Cook on high for 3-5 hours, or cook on low for 4-7 hours.
 If you have the time to let the pork marinate in the dry rub, I highly recommend letting it sit 2-3 hours in the refrigerator before pressure cooking the meat.
 If you don't have the time though (I often don't), go ahead and skip this step.
 You can either discard the cooking juices, or use it to spoon onto the cooked pulled pork.
 I normally spoon some of the juice back onto the meat, but discard the remaining.
-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 TO MAKE THIS RECIPE IN A SLOW COOKER: